Dwayne ‘The Rock’ Johnson Battled Depression After Mom’s Suicide Attempt

 The Rock often shares motivational quotes and posts inspirational videos on Twitter and Instagram, where he constantly urges his fans to set goals, work hard, and never give up.
 After all, he says, his own improbable journey from impoverished kid to world-famous millionaire movie star shows that you can move mountains if you persevere.

-When a fan recently wrote him a letter confessing that he was battling severe depression, Dwayne Johnson wrote back: “I hear you.
-I’ve battled that beast more than once.”
+When a fan recently wrote him a letter confessing that he was battling severe depression, Dwayne Johnson wrote back.